Our Philosophy and Vision

 Forest School

-Our outdoor area is designed to give children the opportunity to move, explore and development gross motor skills in a way that is not possible in an indoor environment.
+Our outdoor area is designed to give children the opportunity to move, explore and develop gross motor skills in a way that is not possible in an indoor environment.

 When children move into the Reception Class, they engage in the Forest School Programme and continue with outdoor learning through practical life activities.